letsencrypt/website/content/en/docs/challenge-types.md

  - It’s not supported by Apache, Nginx, or Certbot, and probably won’t be soon.
  - Like HTTP-01, if you have multiple servers they need to all answer with the same content.
+ - This method cannot be used to validate wildcard domains.

 [dns-api-providers]: https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438
 [securing-dns-credentials]: https://www.eff.org/deeplinks/2018/02/technical-deep-dive-securing-automation-acme-dns-challenge-validation